Who Should Watch

 About this Presenter

 Michael brings nearly 20 years of experience to his role as Marketing Director at V.i.
 Labs where he is responsible for corporate marketing.
-He has helped to educate the industry on the benefits of software intelligence to quantify and reduce software piracy through the Code Confidential blog and contributed articles in trade publications.
-Michael also encouraged discussion of these topics and the sharing of best practices by creating new venues like the Software Piracy Initiatives Forum on LinkedIn and V.i.
-Labs’ Software Compliance Panel series of events.
-Michael was previously a marketing programs manager at The MathWorks and principal at Goff Communications where he spent ten years offering strategic marketing communications services to emerging technology companies ranging from pre-funding and early stage businesses to startup divisions in Fortune 500 organizations.
+He has helped to educate the industry on the benefits of software usage analytics for license compliance, product management, and marketing through the Code Confidential blog, contributed articles in trade publications, and speaking at conferences.
+Michael was previously a marketing programs manager at The MathWorks, and principal at Goff Communications where he spent ten years offering strategic marketing communications services to emerging technology companies ranging from pre-funding and early stage businesses to startup divisions in Fortune 500 organizations.
 Michael earned a J.D. from Boston University School of Law and a B.A. from Colgate University.